Neurodiversity Screening Service

 2. I am a current student, intermitting student, or offer holder at the University of Cambridge.

-4. I have significant difficulties with daily learning or educational functioning.
+3. I have significant difficulties with daily learning or educational functioning and believe this may be due to undiagnosed ADHD, a SpLD, or Autism.

-7. Sufficient time remains in my course for any standard educational support to be implemented and used by me.
+5. Sufficient time remains in my course for educational support to be implemented and used by me.

-8. I have not been diagnosed with ADHD, a Specific Learning Difficulty, or Autism.
+8. I am not already diagnosed with ADHD, a SpLD, or Autism.

-9. I do not have a formal diagnostic assessment for ADHD, a Specific Learning Difficulty, or Autism scheduled within the next two months.
+9. I have not arranged to have a diagnostic assessment for ADHD, a SpLD, or Autism within the next two months.

 _______________________________________________________________________________________________________________________________________

-Screenings are not suitable for students with certain mental health and medical conditions.
+Screenings are not suitable for students with certain mental health or medical conditions.
 You will be asked about your medical history at the point of enquiry.

 The service may not be available to students approaching the end of their course.